azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

  'modelVersion': '2021-06-01'}
 ```

-### Entity Detection
+### Entity Linking

-And last but not least, we can detect entities in text.
-In order to do so, copy the code into your `CognitiveServices.ipynb` notebook:
+And last but not least, we can detect and link entities in text.
+Entity linking identifies and disambiguates the identity of entities found in text.
+For example, in the sentence "We went to Seattle last week.", the word "Seattle" would be identified, with a link to more information on Wikipedia.
+In order to try it out, copy the code into your `CognitiveServices.ipynb` notebook:

 ```python
 entities_url = endpoint + "/text/analytics/v3.1/entities/linking"